RainwayApp/API-homework/readme.md

 Returns info for all games in an array.

 ### POST games
 Adds a new game.
 Body will contain game info.
-Returns the id: `{id: "..."}`.
+Returns the id: `{"id": "..."}`.

 ### PUT games/[id]
 Updates or replaces a game by ID.